ashrafhasson/ember-infinity/README.md

 ### infinityModel

-You can also provide additional parameters to `infinityModel` that will be passed to your backend server in addition to the pagination params.
+You can also provide additional static parameters to `infinityModel` that will be passed to your backend server in addition to the pagination params.
 For instance, in the following example a `category` parameter is added: